Colegio San Agustin – Biñan: Instructional programs

 The instructional program in the Grade School (GS), Junior High School (JHS), and Senior High School (SHS) Department highlights the formation of mind and character of the students and has all been aligned to the School's Vision-Mission.

 The three departments follows the K to 12 Basic Education Curriculum (BEC) effective academic year 2012–2013.
 This shall be implemented starting with the roll-out of Grades 1 and 7 in pursuance to Department of Education Order No. 31, series of 2012.
 The subjects and course programs of each grade level have been articulated in all departments to make certain that there is no overlapping in content areas and to monitor the continuity of learning.

 Preschool Department (nursery, pre-kinder, kinder level)

 Grade School Department (Grades 1 to 6)

 The curricular offerings are modified with the Computer and Christian Living.

 Junior High School Department (Grades 7 to 10)

 The curriculum is modified with Christian Values Education, Statistics, Geometry Advanced Algebra with Trigonometry, Research, and Information and Communications Technology (ICT) subjects.
 Robotics is included in the curriculum wherein it enhances the ICT, Mathematics and Science subjects.
+Yet for the seventh grade in A. Y. 2024-2025 they are implementing the new Matatag Curriculum which focuses on three major subjects: English, Math, and Science.